API Platform is the easiest way to create state-of-the-art web APIs using Laravel!

 }

-By doing so, API Platform will automatically handle links to that relation using your prefered format (JSON:API, JSON-LD etc) and when we request a Book we obtain:
+By doing so, API Platform will automatically handle links to that relation using your preferred format (JSON:API, JSON-LD, etc) and when we request a Book we obtain:

 {